-absence of malice or any intention to deceive; good intentions; sincerity
+Absence of malice or any intention to deceive; good intentions; sincerity.

 A party’s state of mind in acting or carrying out an action or transaction, evincing honesty, fairness, full communication of any hidden issues or information, and an absence of intent to harm other individuals or parties to the transaction.

-good faith - Phrases/Idioms
+A good faith buyer.

 A good faith attempt.

 Presuming that all parties to a discussion are honest and intend to act in a fair and appropriate manner.

 Good faith bargaining.

 Find similar words to good faith using the buttons below.